Kali-Decoder/Accuracy.mantle/README.md

 - Predictions closer to the final value receive higher rewards
 - Rewards are distributed proportionally based on accuracy
 - Small losses when close, big wins when precise
+- **Final values are determined by oracle data**—ensuring fair and transparent resolution

 ### Market States